Beef Brisket 2024 (smoked)

 Separating the Flat from the Point:

 The flat and the point are two different muscles, held together with a fat layer.
 The easiest way to know where to start separating the two is to look along the edge of the meat for the large, hard, white fat chunk and begin cutting inside it.
 When your knife reaches meat on either side, move your cut back toward the fat.
+You can also examine the muscle fiber direction to help find the separation between the muscles.
+If you miss, slightly, don’t worry.
+It will still taste great.

 Trimming the pieces:

-1. Once you get the flat and point separated, you want to cut off most of the hard white fat leaving no more than 1/4-inch thickness.
+Once you get the flat and point separated, you want to cut off most of the hard white fat leaving no more than 1/4-inch thickness.

-2. Also trim off anything that looks like skin or anything else unappetizing.
+1. Also trim off anything that looks like skin or anything else unappetizing.

-3. On the seasoned sides, score through any remaining fat to allow the seasoning to penetrate.
+2. Score through any remaining fat to allow the seasoning to penetrate.

 Seasoning: